Jackson confirmed as first Black female high court justice

-Jackson, a 51 year-old appeals court judge with nine years experience on the federal bench, was confirmed 53-47, mostly along party lines but with three Republican votes.
-Presiding was Vice President Kamala Harris, also the first Black woman to reach that high office.
+Cheers rang out in the Senate chamber as Jackson, a 51 year-old appeals court judge with nine years experience on the federal bench, was confirmed 53-47, mostly along party lines but with three Republican votes.
+Presiding over the vote was Vice President Kamala Harris, also the first Black woman to reach her high office.

 She told senators she would apply the law “without fear or favor,” and pushed back on Republican attempts to portray her as too lenient on criminals she had sentenced.

-Her eventual elevation to the court will be a respite for Democrats who fought three bruising battles over former President Donald Trump's nominees and watched Republicans cement a conservative majority in the final days of Trump's term with the confirmation of Coney Barrett.
+Her eventual elevation to the court will be a respite for Democrats who fought three bruising battles over former President Donald Trump’s nominees and watched Republicans cement a conservative majority in the final days of Trump's term with Barrett's confirmation.
 While Jackson won't change the balance, she will secure a legacy on the court for Biden and fulfill his 2020 campaign pledge to nominate the first Black female justice.

-Senate Majority Leader Chuck Schumer said ahead of the vote that Jackson's confirmation would be a "joyous day -- joyous for the Senate, joyous for the Supreme Court, joyous for America."
+“This is a tremendously historic day in the White House and in the country," said White House press secretary Jen Psaki after the vote.
+“And this is a fulfillment of a promise the president made to the country.”

+The atmosphere was joyful, though the Senate was divided, as Thursday's votes were cast.
+Senators of both parties sat at their desks and stood to vote, a tradition reserved for the most important matters.
+The upper galleries were almost full for the first time since the beginning of the pandemic two years ago, and about a dozen House members, part of the the Congressional Black caucus, stood at the back of the chamber.

-Despite the efforts to tarnish her record, Jackson eventually won three GOP votes.
-The final tally was far from the overwhelming bipartisan confirmations for Breyer and other justices in decades past, but it was still a significant bipartisan accomplishment for Biden in the 50-50 split Senate after GOP senators aggressively worked to paint Jackson as too liberal and soft on crime.
+Despite Republican criticism of her record, Jackson eventually won three GOP votes.
+The final tally was far from the overwhelming bipartisan confirmations for Breyer and other justices in decades past, but it was still a significant accomplishment for Biden in the 50-50 split Senate after GOP senators aggressively worked to paint Jackson as too liberal and soft on crime.

 Biden, a veteran of a more bipartisan Senate, said from the day of Breyer's retirement announcement in January that he wanted support from both parties for his history-making nominee, and he invited Republicans to the White House as he made his decision.
 It was an attempted reset from Trump’s presidency, when Democrats vociferously opposed the three nominees, and from the end of President Barack Obama’s, when Republicans blocked nominee Merrick Garland from getting a vote.